GrottoPress/shield/docs/11-OAUTH.md

    This action is the token **introspection** endpoint, where a resource server may check with the authorization server for the validity of a token.
 The following body parameters are expected:

-   - `client_id : String` (Optional if using HTTP basic authentication)
-   - `client_secret : String` (Optional if using HTTP basic authentication)
    - `scope : String?`
    - `token : String`

-   The action requires confidential clients to authenticate via HTTP Basic authentication, the same way as for the token endpoint.
-Public clients should send only the client ID along with the request.

-   In addition to checking the validity of the token, the action will check that the token was issued to the same client requesting the verification.

-   If `scope` parameter is provided, the action will further check that the token's scopes include the given scope.
+   If `scope` parameter is provided, the action will further check that the access token's scopes include the given scope.

+   The action requires the requester to be logged in.
+Typically, this should be done by creating an API token (See *10-BEARER-LOGIN.md*) with the needed scope to access the introspection endpoint.
+This token is sent in the `Authorization` header during the request.

    ---
    ```crystal